 Welcome to Westside UU Church!

 We are a church where you are free to pursue your own spiritual path in an atmosphere of warmth and acceptance.
 In our community, what you believe is less important than how your beliefs guide your interactions with others and the world.
-We also strive to create a place where children can develop their ethics and principles without the fear of eternal punishment.
+We also strive to create a place where children can develop their ethics and principles without prescribed dogma.

 Westside is delighted to have Rev. Don Strickland as our minister.
+Learn more about Rev. Strickland here.
 If you'd like to see him in action, you can watch recordings of his reflections on our YouTube page.

 Services are held every Sunday at 10:30 a.m.
 Attendees are expected to follow our COVID-19 procedures, which currently include optional masking.
 You can watch our services live on Facebook or watch recordings on YouTube.

-- Children and youth enjoy fun and thoughtful religious education programs before the service.
+- Children and youth enjoy fun and thoughtful programs in personal development, critical thinking, and religious literacy.

 - After church, people gather for fellowship in our Fellowship Hall or in the recently updated courtyard.

 - Information on how to watch our services online is in the blue box on this page.

 Our church always has a LOT going on, including book clubs, dinner gatherings, and social justice work.
 And did we mention our incredible children's religious education program?
 The best way to keep up with everything is by receiving our weekly emails.
 Just click here to subscribe.